Korsani/shaped-pwgen/README.md

 The former generate a square of 64 char length passwords.
 As they contain no special chars, they should be easy to copy/paste.

 The latter generate max 64 char long password, circle shaped, with special chars.
-Each line is prepended by the entropy and password length.
+Each line is prepended by the entropy and password length, and coloured.

 ## RNG source

 It uses ```openssl(1)``` by default, but can also use ```haveged(8)``` if available or ```/dev/random```.

-	$ ./spwgen -e haveged
+	$ spwgen -e haveged
-	$ ./spwgen -e random
+	$ spwgen -e random

 ## Password strength, length and number